masum184e/handbook/database/database-design.md

 **Example rule:**

 - “Each student has a student ID, name, and date of birth.”
-- Attributes of Student: Student_ID (PK), Name, DOB.
+- Attributes of Student: student_id (PK), Name, DOB.

 ### 5. Apply Constraints